Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Lindblad equations from non-relativistic QCD (NRQCD)

+In the Table \ref{tab:simulation_NRQCD}, a list of numerical simulations of the Lindblad equation from NRQCD is shown.

-If the diagonalization in the heavy-ion collisions proceeds only within the applicability of dipole approximation, the general description by \eqref{eq:Lindblad_NRQCD_QQbar_proj} can be simplified to the master equation in the small dipole limit \eqref{eq:Lindblad_NRQCD_QQbar_dipole}.
-In that case, non-perturbative results can be obtained in the framework of potential non-relativistic QCD, which is one of the main topics of the next section.
+\begin{itemize} \item This Lindblad equation contains rich physics but also non-essential physics in some specific situations.
+By taking various limits of the Lindblad equation (recoilless, static, classical, and small dipole limits), essential physics in each regime becomes apparent.
+One should note however that the time evolution of quarkonium is not necessarily confined in one particular regime. \begin{itemize} \item For example, it was shown in \cite{Akamatsu:2021dot} that off-diagonal elements of the density matrix show nontrivial time dependence and the heavy quark pair distance grows in time. \end{itemize} \item To be strict, when the temperature is not high enough for perturbative analysis, this Lindblad equation is not applicable.
+However, we believe that one can construct a model Lindblad equation by assuming some forms for $S(\vec x)$ and $\gamma(\vec x)$ above, as is done in the numerical simulations. \item If the temperature is too low for the quantum Brownian regime, one would need to consider coupled Boltzmann equation, which will be explained in Sec.~\ref{sec:pNRQCD_deep}. \item If the diagonalization in the heavy-ion collisions proceeds only within the applicability of dipole approximation, the general description above can be simplified to the master equation in the small dipole limit \eqref{eq:Lindblad_NRQCD_QQbar_dipole}.
+In that case, non-perturbative results can be obtained in the framework of potential non-relativistic QCD, which is the main topic of the next section. \end{itemize}